Ancient Egyptian Hieroglyphs:

 Sacred Magic

 Egyptians believed writing something could bring it into reality.
-Scribes sometimes drew animals incomplete or with knives through them to prevent “dangerous” hieroglyphs from harming the deceased.
+Scribes sometimes drew animals incomplete to prevent “dangerous” hieroglyphs from harming the deceased in their tomb.

 The Rosetta Stone